MIGG-NTU/academic/content/authors/kaiwang/_index.md

 ---
 # Display name
-title: Tianjue Li
+title: Kai Wang

 # Username (this should match the folder name)
 authors:
-- Tianjue Li
+- Kai Wang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate
+role: Research Fellow

 # Organizations/Affiliations
 organizations: